17th October 2017

 To help prevent dry and flaky skin, you can use a non-drying, gentle and highly moisturising shampoo and conditioner such as ‘It's a Dog's Life Pawfessional Pet Care Kind and Gentle 2in1 Shampoo’.
 It’s also important to make sure that you thoroughly dry your pet after bathing or being outside in the rain, so that they’re not walking around with a damp coat.
 Adding coconut and fish oils to their diet will also help to keep a fresh, healthy and shiny coat.
 Coconut oil is also good to apply to the skin if your pet has dry or cracked paws, ears or tail.

 Come rain or shine, your pet’s health is extremely important, and it’s important that they have comprehensive pet insurance in case of any accidents or illnesses.
 Here at Asda Money we have a range of pet insurance cover types available.
-Find out more about Asda Money Pet Insurance, call us on 0800 181 4904 and we’ll be happy to help.
+Find out more about Asda Money Pet Insurance provided by Legal & General here.

 Find this story useful?
 Share it with a friend